dlr-wf/Qiskit-Quantum-Espresso-Driver/README.md

 **Notes:**
 - We perform a spin-less DFT calculation.
 Therefore, the Kohn-Sham orbitals we use from the DFT calculation do not include spin.
 For the VQE and FCI calculation we use each Kohn-Sham orbital as a spin orbital which can hold two electrons, one with spin-up one with spin-down.
 Therefore 2 occupied Kohn-Sham orbitals correspond to 4 electrons, each occupying one spin orbital.
+- The calculation of ERIs via pair densities is currently only implemented for $\Gamma$-point calculations.
 - The implementation of calculation the ERIs via pair densities is inspired by [WEST](https://west-code.org/) and its implementation on [GitHub](https://github.com/west-code-development/West), especially the code in the [compute_eri_vc function](https://github.com/west-code-development/West/blob/master/Wfreq/solve_eri.f90#L327).
 Publications related when citing WEST: [Large Scale GW Calculations, M. Govoni and G. Galli, J. Chem.
 Theory Comput.
 11, 2680 (2015)](https://pubs.acs.org/doi/10.1021/ct500958p) and [GPU Acceleration of Large-Scale Full-Frequency GW Calculations, V. Yu and M. Govoni, J. Chem.
 Theory Comput.
 18, 4690 (2022)](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00241).
 We note that, although inspiration was taken from the WEST implementation, no code from WEST was used.